yhoon31/batch-PI/README.md

+# Batch Predictive inference

-The codes in this repository reproduce the experimental results from `Batch Predictive Inference'.
+The codes in this repository reproduce the experimental results from _Batch Predictive Inference_.

 The functions.R file contains the helper functions necessary to run the procedures and simulations.